SamuelSwartzberg/flashcardifying_text_temp/nvc.md

 ## holding space

 <br>---<br>
-  §§ ⟮c:1;holding space⟯ is to ⟮c:4;be with someone,⟯ as much as possible ⟮c:2;making it about them, not about you⟯ and   ⟮c:3;accepting that person unconditionally (no matter what they might say⟯) §<br>
+⟮c:1;holding space⟯ is to ⟮c:4;be with someone,⟯ as much as possible ⟮c:2;making it about them, not about you⟯ and   ⟮c:3;accepting that person unconditionally (no matter what they might say⟯)
 ===<br>

 ## types of questions